FrantisekSilhan/NexTool/README.md

 ### Todo

-- [ ] Create admin group for managing files, invite codes, etc.
+- [ ] Create admin group for managing files, invite codes, etc
-- [ ] Add groups for uploading bigger files, being able to generate invite codes.
+- [ ] Add groups for uploading bigger files, being able to generate invite codes
 - [ ] Add option to make private file public by link or private (now it is public by link)
+- [ ] Create error page

 ## Getting Started